morris-frank/uva-rl-reproducibility/docs/index.md

 ### Best practices
 #### Experience Replay
-Experience replay is used to smooth the training distribution, and to reduce correlation between used samples which is an assumption in stochastic gradient descent.
-It consists of sampling from a fixed size of the last experiences to update the network.
-This reduces parameters' oscillation or divergence (see the [DQN paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) for a complete justification).
+Experience replay is a best practice used to smooth the variance of the weight updates to our network.
+For this we save the trajectories (the experience) in fixed size list and in every step we randomly sample a batch of experiences from this list to update with.
+More importantly this also breaks the temporal correlation between our samples, which is important as SGD needs independent samples.
+Experience replay reduces parameters' oscillation or likelihood to divergence (see the [DQN paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) for a complete justification).

 #### $$epsilon$$-decay
-$$\epsilon$$-decay is also used as an exploration strategy.
-It employs an $$\epsilon$$-greedy strategy, but with a linear decay of its parameter.
-This decrease is stopped when $$\epsilon$$ reaches some minimal value such as 0.05.
-This allows for more exploration in the beginning, which is extremely necessary in the case of scarce rewards, and more exploitation later on, allowing for better convergence of the state action values using a closer-to-optimal policy.
+$$\epsilon$$-decay is another commonly used best practice.
+It employs an $$\epsilon$$-greedy strategy, but with a linear decay of its parameter $$\epsilon$$.
+This decrease is stopped when $$\epsilon$$ reaches some minimal value such as $$0.05$$.
+This allows for more _exploration_ in the beginning (actually complete randomness in the absolute beginning), which is necessary in the case of scarce rewards, and more _exploitation_ later on, allowing for better convergence of the state action values using a closer-to-optimal policy.

 ## Environments

+We conduct multiple experiments using different environments.
+We went through all of the, at version `0.15.3`, 747 environments of the OpenAI Gym package.
+The analysis on environment properties can be found [in a notebook](https://colab.research.google.com/drive/1ZAs_M0-0hrqrf9Qo7jkfJDrErRThpngZ), which lists environments sorted by complexity as measured by multiplied size of action and observation spaces, from easy to hard.

 We thought about different environment properties to compare by, and came up with the following: